 Speak with an Attorney

-If you are injured in a store – during Black Friday or any other time – you will want to speak with a Nevada personal injury attorney to see if you have a valid case for premises liability.
+If you are injured in a store – during Black Friday or any other time – you will want to speak with a Las Vegas personal injury attorney to see if you have a valid case for premises liability.
 Contact the personal injury attorneys at De Castroverde Law Group today.
 Schedule your consultation by calling 702-222-9999 or by filling out an online contact form with your questions.